prakhar1989/hugo-blog/projects.md

   feature: mac3.jpg
 ---

+> “For the things we have to learn before we can do them, we learn by doing them.” - Aristotle

 I believe that the best way to learn is by working on projects.
-Below is a growing list of projects that I have shipped encompassing different kinds of technologies.
+Below is a growing list of projects that I have shipped across various technologies listed in chronological order.

 <ul class="projects-list unstyled-list">
 <li>